vygr/ChrysaLisp/STATUS.md

 New autogen of COMMANDS.md via 'make docs' for all the commands in 'cmd/' folder.

+Restructure of library files into own directory.
+Updated all command files to reflect relocation of included library functions.

+Added `csv-data` library to support fundemental reading and writing csv files.

 ------

 Created standard File picker, added demo Files browser and used picker to